 Grand Gawith Gatherings & the Value of Family Reunions

-I believe that family holidays and reunions are the cornerstone of childhood memories.
-They present such a beautiful and unique opportunity to discover new places with your loved ones.
-No matter the season or style of holiday, you can be sure that the experience will be unforgettable, leaving you with some beautiful anecdotes to treasure for the rest of your life.
-In celebration of the summer holidays, I decided to break away from my usual content and share a story of my own, about the Grand Gawith Reunions and how they shaped not just my relationships with my extended family, but also who I am today.
+Family holidays and reunions are the cornerstone of my childhood memories.
+They offer such a wonderful opportunity to discover new places with your nearest and dearest.
+No matter the season or style of the holiday, you can be sure that the experience will be unforgettable, leaving you with beautiful memories to treasure for the rest of your life.
+In celebration of the summer holidays, I decided to share a story of my own, about the Grand Gawith Reunions and how they shaped not just my relationships with my extended family, but also who I am today.

 The Grand Gawith Reunions:

-This tradition started as far back as I can remember, and it has allowed us all to forge such beautiful bonds that we still maintain.
-As all of us have grown up, the dynamics have shifted, with my older cousins marrying their partners and having children, and the younger ones introducing lovers to the, admittedly, intimidatingly large group of us.
+This tradition started as far back as I can remember, and it has allowed us all to forge such strong bonds that we still maintain.
+As all of us have grown up, the dynamics have shifted, with my older cousins marrying their partners and having children, and the younger ones introducing their other halves to the intimidatingly large group of us.
 Our tradition of meeting in the Drakensberg each year has shifted now, with weddings replacing Christmas as the primary motivation for our reunions, and our destinations expanding to other parts of the world.
 The nature of our holidays may have shifted with time, but they remain an integral part of all our identities.
 From capsizing kayaks on the Orange River to sipping champagne at a cousin’s wedding in France, I would not trade these memories for the world.

 Building lasting connections:

 These days, with my brothers, cousins, and me scattered even further around the globe, our reunions are more treasured than ever before.
-But there has been another side to all of this, which is the independent relationships that we have all forged with one another.
-Our reunions lefts us all with a strong familial bond, the result of which is that we make an effort to see each other wherever we are in the world.
+The independent relationships that we forged with one another during our reunions left us all with a strong familial bond, the result of which is that we make an effort to see each other wherever we are in the world.
 We keep in touch, look out for each other, and all do our best to attend every reunion.

 A personal touch: